 #StreetsForAll: Phase 1: E-scooters and pavement parking

-The first phase of our campaign focused on pavement parking and the increased use of e-scooters.
+The first phase of our Streets For All campaign campaign focused on pavement parking and the increased use of e-scooters.
 Read more on how you can get involved and what we are calling for below:

 Irresponsibly parked e-scooters: Share your photos